Best Double Oven Ranges

 Convection vs. Thermal Cooking

 You find two main types of cooking technology on double oven ranges: thermal and convection.
 The difference between these two kinds is how they heat the food.
 Thermal ovens use hot air to cook.
-Convection ovens also use hot air, but a fan inside the oven circulates it, which helps to evenly cook food.
+Convection ovens also use hot air, but a fan inside the oven circulates it, which helps to cook food evenly.

-Convection ovens have many benefits, including cooking food more evenly and often at higher rates.
-However, these ovens can be several hundred dollars more than a thermal oven.
+Though convection ovens have many benefits, they can be several hundred dollars more than a thermal oven.
 Many double ovens offer a mixture of the two cooking methods.
-The upper oven may use convection cooking methods while the lower oven uses thermal.
+The upper oven may use convection cooking while the lower oven uses thermal.

 If the oven uses convection technology, it may also feature convection modes to bake, broil and roast.
-The difference in these modes depends on where the heat is distributed inside the oven.
+The difference in these modes is where the heat is distributed inside the oven.
 For example, in the convection bake mode, the heat is distributed from the lower baking element inside the oven.
 This mode is ideal for foods that need to be browned and cooked well on the bottom, such as pizza.
-Convection broil mode is when heat is distributed from the upper heat element, and convection roast is when heat comes from both elements.
+Convection broil mode distributes heat from the upper heat element, and convection roast comes from both elements.

-The overall capacity of the double oven is critical in choosing the right oven for your needs.
+The overall capacity of the double oven is critical in choosing the right appliance.
 The size of your family and the number of people you usually cook for can determine how large an oven you need.
 The capacity of the individual ovens can differ.
 If you plan to cook for three or four people, you need at least 3 cubic feet of oven space, while a larger group requires a minimum of 4 cubic feet.

 What Else Is Important?